Infinite presentability of groups and condensation: Condensation groups

 \subsubsection{Other examples of extrinsic condensation groups}

-Thanks to Lemma \ref{indcon}(\ref{ind1}), infinitely independently presented (INIP) groups are of extrinsic condensation.
-This applies to the various examples provided in \S\ref{exind}.
-So we content ourselves to show that there are different examples.
+Thanks to Lemma \ref{indcon}(\ref{ind1}), infinitely independently presentable (INIP) groups are of extrinsic condensation.
+This fact is a first rich source of examples.
+Below we describe a further method of obtaining extrinsic condensation groups.